ibm-messaging/mq-dev-samples/TechCon21/README.md

 The MQ dev patterns repo contains a standard set of samples spanning a range of languages and APIs.
 In this step we will clone the repo and put some messages with a Golang application.

-First create / change to a suitable directory to work on the dev patterns repo clone and then clone the repo.
+First create / change to a suitable directory to work on the dev patterns repo clone, then clone the repo.

 ```
 git clone https://github.com/ibm-messaging/mq-dev-patterns.git